nadjascodejourney/nadjascodejourney/README.md

 --------------------------
 * Career Development: Pursuing a career in web development where I can combine my previous experience with my technical skills in an interdisciplinary way to develop impactful web solutions.
 * Continuous Learning: Committed to ongoing professional development by advancing my coding skills and keeping up-to-date with tech trends as well as deepen fundamentals.
-* Innovative and committed teamwork: Sharing and expanding my skills and knowledge with those of others in order to tackle complex challenges.
+* Innovative and committed teamwork: Sharing and expanding my skills and knowledge with those of others in order to tackle complex challenges together.

 More worth knowing about me 💡
 --------------------------